dqops/dqo/docs/dqo-concepts/incremental-data-quality-monitoring.md

 all modern databases will apply a partition elimination optimization to scan only the data in the selected time window.
 By default, that is the last 7 days for daily partitioned checks and last month for monthly partitioned checks.

-## Benefits of incremental data quality
+## Benefits of incremental data quality monitoring

 ### **Detect issues early**
 New data quality issues usually appear in new data, when the source system was updated, the data model has changed,